- Apply Yourself

 Don't relax about your senior grades, however.
-Your college will expect them to be consistent with the grades you submitted with your application.
-If your grades have dropped, the college may ask for an explanation and require you to bring up your grades before they let you enroll in the fall.
+Colleges expect you to keep up your grades throughout your senior year.
+If your grades have dropped, some schools may ask for an explanation and require you to bring them up before enrolling.
+See 6 ways to fight senioritis.

-Check with the admission offices to make sure they received your application, your letters of recommendation, and other materials.
-Contact your high school to make sure they sent your midterm grades to the schools that require them.
+Check with the admission offices to make sure they received your application, your letters of recommendation, and other materials and also confirm that your high school has sent your midterm grades to the schools that require them.
 If anything is missing, don't panic.
 Check back with the college in a week or so.
-If pieces are still missing, arrange for them to be sent to the college as soon as possible.
+If pieces are still missing, arrange for them to be sent as soon as possible.

-Colleges want students who want the college in return.
-There are lots of ways to show them how much you want to attend, such as visits and interviews.
-You could also send a letter to your college representative describing recent accomplishments and explaining why you continue to be interested in the college and believe you would make a good contribution.
+Colleges want students who want them and show interest.
+There are lots of ways to show interest in a college, such as visiting, participating in on- or off-campus interviews, and sending a letter to the admissions office describing any recent accomplishments and how you will contribute to the school.
 But don't call repeatedly to find out when admission decisions will be sent.
 You want to be remembered for being a great candidate for admission, not a pest.
 For more tips, see 4 Ways to Demonstrate Interest After Submitting Your Application.

 Even if it is not required, consider scheduling an interview with a college representative or alumnus, either on campus or in your community.
-Bear in mind that it's a two-way street.
-Your interviewer may ask you some questions, but you're encouraged to ask questions too, to see if you'll fit in and enjoy your time at the school.
+Bear in mind that it's a two-way street – for the interviewer to learn about you beyond your application and for you to learn more about the school.
+For advice on interviewing strong see: Ten Tips for Successful College Interviews.

 If you haven’t done so already, complete all financial aid applications and other forms required by your colleges.
-Be sure you understand how to get merit aid and scholarships from each college.
-There may be separate forms and deadlines.
-All this information should be on the college's website.
-Also research scholarships offered by third-party organizations and funding sources.
+Be sure you understand how to apply for merit aid and scholarships from each college.
+Each school may have different forms, requirements, and deadlines, which should be available on its website.
+Also, research scholarships offered by third-party organizations and funding sources.
 Application deadlines for these scholarships are often later than college deadlines, so you might still have time to apply.
 For help finding scholarships that are looking for students like you, visit CollegeData’s Scholarship Finder.